joshski/slimline/README.md

 ```

 When implementing a feature, cut the headings and bullets from this file and
 paste it into the appropriate feature file.
-The `slimline` executable will do
+The `slim` executable will do this
-this for you if you attempt to execute the new scenario or expectation:
+for you if you attempt to execute the new scenario or expectation:

 ```
-> slimine "When a poll is closed"
+> slim "When a poll is closed"

 Start working on 2 new scenarios under "When a poll is closed"? (yes/no)
 > yes